Advanced search

 Treatment of the ischemia due to extravasation:

-During an extravascular leak of the product or an injection besides the vein, a tissue destruction can appear resulting from the vasoconstrictive action of the drug on the blood vessels.
-The injection zone must be then irrigated as quickly as possible with 10 to 15ml of physiological salt solution containing 5 to 10 mg of phentolamine mesilate.
-For this purpose, it is necessary to use a syringe provided with a fine needle and to inject locally.
+During an extravascular leak of the product or an injection besides the vein, tissue destruction can appear resulting from the vasoconstrictive action of the drug on the blood vessels.
+The area should be infiltrated as quickly as possible with 10 to 15ml of physiological salt solution containing 5 to 10 mg of phentolamine mesilate, an adrenergic blocking agent.
+For this purpose, it is necessary to use a syringe provided with a fine needle and to inject locally throughout the area, which is easily identified by its cold, hard and pallid appearance.

 Precautions for use: